anentropic/twenty-questions-bot/README.md

 ### Docker

-There is also an image published to Docker Hub: `anentropic/twenty-questions-bot`.
+There is also an image published to Docker Hub: `anentropic/twenty-questions-bot` (no local install required).

 ## Play